adamlgreen/adamlgreen.github.io/questions.md

 * In what sense do PGS get at causal variants?

 #### Genetic Correlations
-* A priori, should we expect it to be possible to select against disease traits without causing adverse consequences?
+* A priori, should we expect it to be possible to select against disease traits without adverse effects?
 That is, can we perturb a complex, multidimensional system like the human genome without throwing everything out of whack?
     * Does the fact that we're selecting among embryos, rather than directly editing the genome, mean we have less reason to worry about this problem?
 * How can genetics be used to inform nosology (the classification of disease)?
-For example, genetic correlations point toward a [unitary genetic factor of psychopathology](https://www.nature.com/articles/s41398-018-0217-4.pdf); should this influence how we categorize mental disorders, or is this committing the [fallacy of reification](https://en.wikipedia.org/wiki/Reification_(fallacy)).
+For example, genetic correlations point toward a [unitary genetic factor of psychopathology](https://www.nature.com/articles/s41398-018-0217-4.pdf); should this influence how we categorize mental disorders, or is this committing the [fallacy of reification](https://en.wikipedia.org/wiki/Reification_(fallacy))?

 #### Disease Modeling
 * For case-control studies, what is the relationship between disease prevalence (K), the genetic sparsity of the disease (p), total heritability, and the sample size needed to construct a meaningfully predictive PGS?